 Spices, meat , saffron , salty butter makes tanjia a good treat for anyone.

 What is the best place to go for a memorable photo?

-- -The Badii Palace is an old palace built under the order of Saadian ruler Ahmed El Mansour Ed-Dahbi, to celebrate his victory in confrontation with the Portuguese army.
+- -The Badii Palace is an old palace that the Saadian ruler Ahmed El Mansour Ed-Dahbi built to celebrate his victory in over the Portuguese army.

-- -Souks of Marrakech: Marrakech is undoubtedly a tourist destination for a thousand and one reasons.
+- Souks of Marrakech: Marrakech is undoubtedly a tourist destination for shoppers and picture lovers.

-- -Médersa Ben Youssef is a Koranic school that exists since 1570 in the heart of the medina of Marrakech.
-It is a must-see place that can not be ignored during a visit to Marrakech.
+- –Médersa Ben Youssef is a Koranic school that exists since 1570 in the heart of the medina of Marrakech.
+It is a must-see place during a visit to Marrakech.

-What are the best places you advise tourist to visit in Marrakech ?
+What are the best places you advise tourists to visit in Marrakech ?

 The Koutoubia Mosque: